linode/apl-core/README.md

 Lets work with the `dev` cluster for this example.
 Switch to it's context with `kcu dev.otomi`.

-As explained in the intro, the services are listed under the [index of the admin services](https://index.admin.dev.gks.otomi.cloud).
+As explained in the intro, the services are listed under the [index of the admin services](https://index.team-admin.dev.gks.otomi.cloud).
-So far we have the following services (shown for `dev`):

-1. [Weave Scope](https://weave.dev.gks.otomi.cloud): a graphical overview of all the components and their relationships.
-2. [Grafana](https://grafana.admin.dev.gks.otomi.cloud): the famous metrics dashboard that shows prometheus metrics.
-3. [Prometheus](https://prom.admin.dev.gks.otomi.cloud/targets): the prometheus environment showing what is being monitored.
-4. [Alertmanager](https://alerts.admin.dev.gks.otomi.cloud/): Alerts and their configuration.
-5. [Blackbox](https://blackbox.admin.dev.gks.otomi.cloud): shows the http probes that we test for.

 It is possible to change settings through any of these UIs, but to make them persistent these changes need to be scripted into this repo.
 Please read through the charts and their values thoroughly to see how configuration is injected.